 One of the goddess' most famous flings was with the beautiful Adonis.
 Aphrodite kept the youth safely in a chest guarded by Persephone, but the latter fell in love with him too and would not give him back to the goddess of love.
 Zeus was obliged to intervene, and he ruled that Adonis should spend four months of the year with each lady (and fourth months rest on his own).
 Tragically killed in a hunting accident, the impossibly handsome youth was transformed into a flower without scent.
 Aphrodite was distraught at her loss, and her grief was commemorated in a cult, the annual highlight of which was a women-only festival, the Adonia.

 The birth of Aphrodite from the sea (perhaps most famously depicted on the throne base of the great statue of Zeus at Olympia) and the judgment of Paris were popular subjects in ancient Greek art.
 The goddess is often identified with one or more of the following: a mirror, an apple, a myrtle wreath, a sacred bird or dove, a sceptre, and a flower.
 On occasion, she is also depicted riding a swan or goose.
 She is usually clothed in Archaic and Classical art and wears an elaborately embroidered band or girdle across her chest which held her magic powers of love, desire, and seductive allurement.
-It is only later (from the 4th century BCE) that she is depicted naked or semi-naked.
-The story of Aphrodite continued to interest artists, especially during the Renaissance, and she was perhaps most famously captured in Sandro Botticelli's 1486 CE painting the Birth of Venus, now in the Uffizi gallery of Florence.
+It is only later (from the 4th century BCE) that she is depicted naked or semi-naked, such as in the Venus de Milo marble statue.
+The story of Aphrodite continued to interest artists, especially during the Renaissance, and she was perhaps most famously captured in Sandro Botticelli's 1486 painting The Birth of Venus, now in the Uffizi Gallery of Florence.